avides/spring-profiler/README.md

 ```text
 execution time for anyIdentifier: 102ms
 ```
+After stopping the profiler, you have access to some execution details, for example the exact execution-time by calling profiler.getDurationMillis()
 #### Example with explicit given ProfilingHandler and allowedMillis
 ```java
 Profiler profiler = Profiler.startProfiling("anyIdentifier", new SysoutProfilingHandler());